DolevGabay/varonis/README.md

 - **Command-line Interface (CLI)**:
   - Provide a CLI for users to interact with the framework.
 The CLI will allow users to initiate scans, view logs, and manage configurations.

-- **Dashboard**:
-  - Develop a web-based dashboard for a more user-friendly interface.
-The dashboard will provide an overview of system performance, detected issues, and remediation status.

 - **API**:
   - Expose APIs for integration with other tools and services.
 The APIs will allow external systems to interact with the framework for monitoring and remediation tasks.

 ### 3. Other Considerations:
 - **Scalability**:
   - Ensure the framework can scale to handle multiple services and large volumes of configurations.
 Use distributed processing and efficient data handling techniques to achieve scalability.

-- **Security**:
-  - Implement strong authentication and authorization mechanisms to protect access to the framework.
-Ensure all data is encrypted and follow security best practices.

 - **Extensibility**:
   - Design the framework to be easily extensible.
 New service modules and detection rules should be easy to add without requiring major changes to the existing codebase.